grain-lang/grain-lang.org/README.md

 ## About

+This is an uniqe documentation site
-This documentation site is a [Hexo](https://hexo.io/) site.
+This documentation is a [Hexo](https://hexo.io/) site.
 All of the docs are generated from Markdown files, and Hexo builds a static website that is hosted on Netlify.

 ## Contributing